Darbuka (Oriental Percussion)

 “The future of a drummer is in oriental rhythms” (jazz drummer Billy Hart)

-Come and discover this course during the free session on Wednesday 23th of September, from 6 pm to 7 pm.
+Come and discover this course during the free session on Wednesday 22 September 2021, from 6 pm to 7 pm.

 Collective course (10 courses/cycle)